atong01/BalabanLineIntersection/docs/index.rst

 First, we present an overview of the standard algorithm, the Bentley-Ottmann also known as the sweep-line algorithm.
-This is the standard algorithm because it is very easy to implement and often performs well enough, in the case of a close to linear k, it performs algorithmically as well as the optimal.
+This is the standard algorithm because it is very easy to implement and often performs well enough, in the case of a close to linear k, i.e. when :math:`k = O(n)` it performs as well as the optimal.

-The overall strategy behind the Bentley-Ottmann algorithm is to sweep a vertical line across the plane, maintaining the current vertical order of all lines intersecting our sweep line.
+The overall strategy behind the Bentley-Ottmann algorithm is to sweep a vertical sweep line across the plane, maintaining the current vertical order of all lines intersecting our sweep line.
 This allows us to process “events” as they come up in the sweep line, inserting, swapping, or deleting elements depending on the type of event encountered.

-The Bentley-Ottmann algorithm can be described in the following steps:
+The Bentley-Ottmann algorithm can be described in the following steps on a set of segments S:

 #.
-Initialize an event queue Q containing all x end points of lines in the set S
+Initialize an event queue Q containing x coordinates of all endpoints in S in sorted order :math:`O(nlogn)`
 #.
-Initialize an empty BST T that contains in vertical sorted order all line segments that intersect the sweep line.
+Initialize an empty BST (Binary Search Tree) T that contains all line segments that intersect the sweep line sorted by their y coordinate.
 #.
-While Q is not empty, process the even E of minimum x value
+While Q is not empty, process the event E of minimum x value

     #.
-If E is a start point, insert the associated line into T, check segments
+If E is a start point (the left endpoint of a segment), insert the associated segment into T, check segments
-       immediately above and below our line, if they cross our line then add that event to Q.
+       immediately above and below our segment, if they cross our segment then add that event to Q.
     #.
-If E is an end point, remove the associated line from T, check segments
+If E is an end point (the right endpoint of a segment), remove the associated line from T, check segments
        immediately above and below our line, if they cross each other then add that event to Q.
     #.
 If E is an intersection, then check for intersections in its neighbors in
        the tree T, adding relevant intersections to Q.

+..
+TODO:: Step 3

+For more detail see the `Bentley-Ottman Algorithm Wiki <https://en.wikipedia.org/wiki/Bentley–Ottmann_algorithm>`_.

 Resource Analysis
 +++++++++++++++++